saubaslan/my-app-shop/README.md

-# shop project Intern
+# Shop Project Interner

-A new Flutter project use Bloc.
+A new Flutter project using Bloc.

 ## Getting Started